 Accommodations that are easily booked in English tend to be modern, characterless hotels built for Japanese tour groups.
 Gorgeous lobbies and sterile, cookie-cutter rooms are the norm, although more attractive hotels are appearing as Japanese seek out lodging with more personality.
 Guesthouses or pensions are a cheaper and friendlier option, with welcoming owners who strive to impress guests with

 Outside Sapporo and Hokkaido, most hot-spring hotels (onsen) charge on a per-person basis and include two meals, excluding service and tax, in their rates.
-If you don't want meals and wish to eat convenience-store food, you can often renegotiate the price (the word in Japanese is sudomari.
+If you don't want meals and wish to eat convenience-store food, you can often renegotiate the price (the word in Japanese is sudomari).
 Just remember that those hot-spring hotels and guesthouses are your best bet for dinner in remote areas.
 Also note that with Japan’s prolonged recession, some hotels may actually be cheaper than listed here.
+Some onsen offer combination rooms, a Western-style room with a tatami section where you could also sleep on futon.
+If you're interested in trying out a Japanese-style room but still want to sleep in a Western-style bed, this is the perfect option.